tavildar/Polar/README.md

 Bugs and support
 ------

-**Bugs:** please report to my last name (same as github ID) at google's email service.
+The PolarC code will not compile with libstdc++.
+The code only works with libc++.

-**Support:** same as above but I am not sure how much support I will be able to provide.
 The code is provided as is without any warranty (implicit or explicit) and without guarantee of correctness.

 References
 ---------